Rupert Murdoch wants Facebook to pay for the news

 You can see that this quickly descends into chaos.
 Murdoch’s suggestion is a horse and buggy solution for a company working on self-driving cars.

 Clearly something else is needed.
-Facebook, raking in cash and confident that companies like Murdoch’s can’t survive without the reach that social media provides.
+Facebook is raking in cash and is confident that companies like Murdoch’s can’t survive without the reach that social media provides.
 Why would it as an ostensibly objective platform for users to post content attempt what is “trusted” and then pay them for the title?

 Supposedly, trusted publishers pay for promotion on the platform and receive value in the form of readers, who view their ads and may eventually buy a subscription.
-Of course, Facebook undermines this value proposition all the time and publishers are upset at their emasculation and inability to dictate terms as many have for decades.
+Of course, Facebook undermines this value proposition all the time and publishers are upset at their emasculation and inability to dictate terms, as many have for decades.

 No one has a solution for the very real problem of modern media monetization, but Murdoch’s suggestion is worse than most.
 Publishers lost the last few rounds by clinging to the past, they’re not going to win the next one or even force a draw by doubling down and making empty threats with non-existent leverage.